 (3) The council consists of no fewer than 15 members who are appointed by the Governor.
-The Governor shall ensure that membership of the council satisfies any federal requirements for membership of a state advisory committee on juvenile justice, and shall include tribal representation in the membership of the council.
+The Governor shall ensure that membership of the council satisfies any federal requirements for membership of a state advisory committee on juvenile justice.

 (4) The council shall:

-(a) Prioritize funding for prevention and intervention services related to gang violence and gang involvement.
+(B) The prevention of and intervention in gang violence and gang involvement.